d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-gluon.md

         return self.rnn.begin_state(*args, **kwargs)
 ```

-## Training
+## Training and Predicting

-Let us make a prediction with the a model that has random weights.
+Before training the model, let us make a prediction with the a model that has random weights.

 ```{.python .input  n=42}
 ctx = d2l.try_gpu()